fehlin/dialogflow-fulfillment-webhook/README.md

 # Dialogflow Fulfillment Webhook Setup

-This guide explains how to configure the webhook for a Dialogflow ES agent and integrate it with Genesys Cloud Architect Flow to manage session variables, including capturing conversation transcripts as participant data.
+This guide explains how to configure the webhook for a Dialogflow ES agent and integrate it with Genesys Cloud Architect Flow to manage session variables.

 ### 1. Configure the Webhook for Dialogflow ES Agent